ArneDJ/terranova/STYLE.md

 };
 ```

-Constant values that aren't arguments should always be written in caps with the words seperated by an underscore.
+Constant values that aren't arguments should always be written in ALL_CAPS.

 Namespaces should be named after the directory the file is located in.